 This article is an overview of the FYI Stationery, Templates and Merge Fields that are used for Word documents and uses an example of setting these up for letters.
 As an overview of the general principals, the examples cover the main features that can be included.

-- For further information, details of how to create and update Stationery and Templates, using Merge Fields and Bookmarks, and details of how Templates can be set up for Excel, PowerPoint and PDFs, refer to the articles in the help section Stationery and Templates.
+- For further information, details of how to create and update Stationery and Templates, using Merge Fields and Bookmarks, and details of how Templates can be set up for Excel, PowerPoint and PDFs, refer to the articles in the section Stationery and Templates.

-- For information on how these are used for emails refer to the help section Stationery and Templates for Email.
+- For information on how these are used for emails refer to the section Stationery and Templates for Email.

 - For information on how Merge Fields are using for Excel spreadsheet refer to Creating Templates for Excel with Merge Fields.